elke-space4good/Energy-Poverty-JRC/README.md

 **Weather data**: the weather of today and yesterday with a 10-minute time resolution.
 Not provided in this repository.
 Head over to the [Dutch PV website](https://www.tudelft.nl/en/eemcs/the-faculty/departments/electrical-sustainable-energy/photovoltaic-materials-and-devices/dutch-pv-portal/) to download the data relevant for today.

-### PVGIS (solar weather data and solar energy rooftop potential)
+### PVGIS  (solar weather data and solar energy potential)
 The European Commission developed the tool PVGIS (Geographical Assessment of Solar Resource and Performance of Photovoltaic Technology).
 It contains maps, interactive tools and data for solar energy.
 Get familiar with what is offered in the website [here] (http://re.jrc.ec.europa.eu/pvg_static/en/intro_tools.html) (on the web-browser you can only download data for one particular location), then look at links below for European regional maps and solar data.

 **Maps photovoltaic electricity potential**: Go [here](http://re.jrc.ec.europa.eu/pvg_download/map_index.html) **Spatial solar radiation data (from remote sensing sources)**: Go [here](http://re.jrc.ec.europa.eu/pvg_download/data_download.html)
 Other simplified ways of accessing data at PVGIS website [here](http://re.jrc.ec.europa.eu/pvg_static/en/intro_tools.html)

-###Amsterdam Data

 ### Earth Observation Data
-EO-Browser by Sentinel Hub: a really easy/user-friendly way to download Earth Obervation data, play around, visualize it and explore it,  [here](https://apps.sentinel-hub.com/eo-browser/) You need to set up an account.
+EO-Browser by Sentinel Hub: a really easy/user-friendly way to download Earth Obervation data, play around, visualize it and explore it.
+[Open here](https://apps.sentinel-hub.com/eo-browser/), you need to set up an account.

+### Gemeente Amsterdam Data (solar panel inventory and rooftop potential)
+Here some datasets by the Gemeente Amsterdam are shared for context.
+The marketplace doesn't need to have an inventory of the existing solar panels in a city (see requirements/comments point 2) so this data is not needed to be uploaded to the marketplace, it's 'extra'.
+Solar panels in Amsterdam: Go [here] (https://maps.amsterdam.nl/zonnepanelen/?LANG=en) Rooftop potential Amsterdam: 0.5 resolution data.
+Go [here] (https://www.zonatlas.nl/amsterdam/)